realm/realm-dotnet/examples/QuickJournalSync/README.md

 #### How the realm is opened in the sample application

-The way that the sample application deals with offline realms loosely follow the snippet for the recommended flow that was shown in the previous section:
+The way that the sample application deals with offline realms loosely follows the snippet for the recommended flow that was shown in the previous section:
 - When the application opens, the `LoginPage` is the first to be loaded.
-- If the user is not logged in already (`CurrentUser == null`), then the user can specify its email and password and login.
+- If the user is not logged in already (`CurrentUser == null`), then the user can specify their email and password and login.
 The login method (`RealmService.LoginAsync`) uses `Realm.GetInstanceAsync`, because we want to be sure to have a completely synchronized realm before showing the main page to the user:
     ```csharp
     public static async Task LoginAsync(string email, string password)
     {